briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 minikube dashboard
 ```

-A Kuberentes Dashboard will pop out in your browser immediately.
+A Kuberentes Dashboard will pop out in our browser immediately.
 You can explore all Minikube resources in this UI website.

-#### 6. Install Helm v3.x
+#### 6. Install Helm

 <https://helm.sh/docs/intro/install/>